tillitis/tkey-ssh-agent/README.md

 Running `lsusb` should list the USB stick as `1207:8887 Tillitis MTA1-USB-V1`.
 On Linux, Tillitis Key 1's serial port device path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in).
-This is also generally the default path that the host programs use to talk to it.
-You can list the possible paths using `tk-ssh-agent --list-ports`.
-When `tk-ssh-agent` is run without passing `--port`, it attempts to auto-detect the serial port of the USB stick.
+The host programs tries to auto-detect serial ports of Tillitis USB sticks, but if more than one is found you'll need to choose one using the `--port` flag.

-You also need to be sure that you can access the serial port as your regular user.
+However, you should make sure that you can access the serial port as your regular user.
 One way to do that is by becoming a member of the group that owns the serial port.
-You can do that like this:
+On Ubuntu that group is `dialout`, and you can do it like this:

 ```
 $ id -un